cicada-lang/chimera/docs/diary/2022-11-23-set-theory-as-a-first-principle-for-the-study-programming-languages.md

 Set theory is very useful to understand logic programming languages like whereabouts, where there are only the set of data -- JSON and application of data constructors, and relations (predicates) over them -- [first order logic](https://en.wikipedia.org/wiki/First-order_logic).

+V.V. talked about manipulating expressions about proof as easy as manipulating expressions of polynomials (maybe we should say manipulating expressions in some context), when implementing languages we often loss this ease of manipulation, while thinking in terms of sets can help us restore some of this ease.